sirjanchawla/sirjanchawla.github.io/README.md

 The game works like the infamous "flappy bird".
 The sound effects used in the game are the same
-THe game was made with Vanilla Js, Css and Html
+The game was made with Vanilla Js, Css and Html